Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields: Comparison of the reflection amplitude with and without pump

 \section{Comparison of the reflection amplitude with and without pump}

 For our definition of gain, we compare the reflection amplitude $\mathrm{S_{11}}$ of each hybridized mode while having the grAlPA pump on and off.
 Residual internal losses produce a dip in $\mathrm{S_{11}}$ close to the resonance frequency in the undriven case, giving an apparent assymetry in the gain profiles.
-This effect is more evident at $B_\mathrm{||}$~=~1~T because of the proximity of the gain profiles to the initial resonance of the dimer modes (see \cref{fig_gain_performance}(c)).
+This effect is more evident at $B_\mathrm{||}$~=~1~T because of the proximity of the gain profiles to the initial resonance of the dimer modes (see Fig. 3(b) in the main text).
 In \cref{Gain_pumo_off} we show a comparison of the raw $\mathrm{S_{11}}$ measured in both the driven and undriven case at $B_\mathrm{||}$~=~1~T. We observe that when the grAlPA pump is on the profile of each mode resembles the expected Lorentzian shape.